 #1 Follow in the footsteps of Nicolas Flamel

 Yes, Nicolas was a real person.
 And he lived in Paris!
 Two roads in the city centre (Rue Nicolas Flamel and Rue Pernelle) are named for the infamous alchemist and his wife.
 At 51 Rue Montmorency, you’ll also find Flamel’s old house, which is often thought to be the oldest stone house in the city.

 #2 Enjoy the view from Galeries Lafayette rooftop terrace

-One of the best panoramic views of the city can be found on the rooftop of the shopping centre, Printemps.
-For, on the top floor of the department store (whose name is literally translated as ‘Spring’ in English), you’ll find an outdoor terrace with 360-degree views over the city.
+One of the best panoramic views of the city can be found on the rooftop of the shopping centre, Galeries Lafayette.
+For, on the free to visit top floor of the department store, which is one of the oldest shopping establishments in Paris, you’ll find an outdoor terrace with 360-degree views over the city.

 #3 Wander through the Park of Buttes Chaumont